clydebarrow/esphome-docs-hugo/content/components/media_player/speaker.md

 {{< seo description="" image="" >}}

-The `speaker` media player platform allows you to play on-device and online audio media via [speaker components ]({{< relref "/components/speaker/index" >}}).
+The `speaker` media player platform allows you to play on-device and online audio media via {{< docref "/components/speaker/index" "speaker components" >}}.

 This platform greatly benefits from having external PSRAM.
 See the [Performance]({{< ref "components/media_player/speaker#media_player-speaker-performance" >}}) for details.

 It natively supports decoding `FLAC`, `MP3`, and `WAV` audio files.
 Home Assistant (since version 2024.10) can proxy any media it sends and transcode it to a specified format and sample rate to minimize the device's computational load.

 It supports two different audio pipelines: announcement and media.
 Each audio pipeline must output to a unique speaker.
-Use a [mixer speaker ]({{< relref "/components/speaker/mixer" >}}) component to create two different speakers that output to a single audio speaker.
+Use a {{< docref "/components/speaker/mixer" "mixer speaker" >}} component to create two different speakers that output to a single audio speaker.

 On-device files built directly into the firmware are played without a network connection.
 Encode on-device files with the configured sample rate, 1 or 2 channels, and 16 bits per sample.